pairinteraction/pairinteraction/README.md

 - [Installation] - Whether you prefer an installation via pip or compiling from source, we've got all the information you need.

-- [Tutorials] - Covering both the graphical user interface and the Python library, these tutorials enable you to leverage pairinteraction for your projects.
+- [Tutorials] - Covering both the graphical user interface and the Python library, these tutorials enable you to leverage PairInteraction for your projects.

-- [API Reference] - Documentation of classes and functions of pairinteraction's Python library.
+- [API Reference] - Documentation of classes and functions of PairInteraction's Python library.

-- [Publications] - Find out more about the theory behind pairinteraction and how to cite it and the quantum defects you use.
+- [Publications] - Find out more about the theory behind PairInteraction and how to cite it and the quantum defects you use.

 **Contributor Guide**

-- [Getting Started as a Contributor] - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.
+- [Getting Started as a Contributor] - Discover the many ways you can help improve PairInteraction, from contributing to the repository to providing quantum defects.

-- [Overview About pairinteraction's Architecture] - Find out how pairinteraction is structured.
+- [Overview About PairInteraction's Architecture] - Find out how PairInteraction is structured.

-- [Style Guide] - Learn about the coding style used in pairinteraction.
+- [Style Guide] - Learn about the coding style used in PairInteraction.

 - [Database Format] - Explore the database for storing atomic states and matrix elements.